seanofw/HalfMaid.Img/README.md

 `PureImage8` includes all of the above, as well as `PureImage8(Image8)`, which wraps the given `Image8` instance in a `PureImage8` struct.

 `PureImage8` also provides casting operators to/from `Image8`:  `Image8` --&gt; `PureImage8` is implicit, and `PureImage8` --&gt; `Image8` is explicit.

+`PureImage8` also provides `DangerouslyUnwrap()`, which provides direct access to its internal `Image8` instance for specialized high-speed use cases.

 -----------------------------------------------------------------------------